ksteensig/runtime-library/README.md

-# runtime-library
+# Run-time Library
-This is a round-robin scheduled, co-operative, M:N thread library written in C.
+**This is a round-robin scheduled, co-operative, M:N thread library written in C.**

 * Round-robin: Each thread is served as first come first served.
 * co-operative: Tasks have to yield themselves, they are not preemptive scheduled.